nishitjain97/Blog/ml_journey_blog/content/docs/linear_algebra/linear_algebra_MIT_18_06/chapter_04_factorization_into_alu.md

 - For $n \times n$ matrices, there are n! permutation matrices

-- Two exchange any two rows, take the identity matrix and exchange those rows of the identity matrix to get the required permutation matrix
+- To exchange any two rows, take the identity matrix and exchange those rows of the identity matrix to get the required permutation matrix

 - The inverse of permutation matrix is its transpose